-Mr. Covey was elected a Director, effective May 20, 2014, and continues to serve as President and Chief Operating Officer, U.S. Operations, having been appointed in April 2014.
-He serves as Chief Operating Officer, U.S. Operations having been appointed in February 2012 and prior to that time, Mr. Covey served as Executive Vice President, having been appointed in January 2007, Vice President and General Manager of the Davey Resource Group, having been appointed in March 2005 and was Vice President, Southern Operations, Utility Services, having been appointed in January 2003.
+Mr. Covey was appointed as Chief Executive Officer on March 24, 2017 and has served as President and Chief Operating Officer since March 4, 2016 and as a Director since May 20, 2014.
+He previously served as President and Chief Operating Officer, U.S. Operations, having been appointed in April 2014, and as Chief Operating Officer, U.S. Operations, having been appointed in February 2012.
+Prior to that time, Mr. Covey served as Executive Vice President, having been appointed in January 2007, Vice President and General Manager of the Davey Resource Group, having been appointed in March 2005, and Vice President, Southern Operations, Utility Services, having been appointed in January 2003.
 Previously, having joined Davey Tree in August 1991, Mr. Covey held various managerial positions, including Manager of Systems and Process Management and Administrative Manager, Utility Services.

-Mr. Paul was elected Chief Financial Officer and Secretary, effective March 23, 2013, and served as Vice President and Treasurer, having been appointed in May 2011.
+Mr. Paul was elected Executive Vice President, Chief Financial Officer and Secretary effective March 4, 2016 and served as Chief Financial Officer and Secretary, having been appointed in March 2013.
+Prior to that time, he served as Vice President and Treasurer, having been appointed in May 2011.
 Mr. Paul joined Davey Tree as Treasurer in December 2005.
 He is a certified public accountant.
 Prior to joining us, Mr. Paul served as corporate controller for AccessPoint Openings, LLC, a holding company of distribution and manufacturing companies in the building products industry, having been associated with that firm since 1998.
-Mr. Paul served in various capacities including director of business expansion and integration at Applied Industrial Technologies, an industrial distributor, from 1993 to 1998.
+Mr. Paul served in various capacities, including as director of business expansion and integration, at Applied Industrial Technologies, an industrial distributor, from 1993 to 1998.
 Prior to joining Applied Industrial Technologies, Mr. Paul was an audit manager with Deloitte LLP, having been associated with that firm since 1986.